r-pogo/vade_mecum/Python/csv.md

             line_count += 1
     print(f'Processed {line_count} lines.')
 ````
-Reading CSV Files Into a Dictionary With csv module
+Reading CSV Files Into a Dictionary with DictReader, the first row is used as header
 ````
 import csv